edterbak/NodeRed_Heishamon_control/icons/readme.md

     	    }
     	}
         },
+ALT+X
+Y (yes)
+Enter

+Restart node red to see the icons

-Thanks to @t21 (tweakers.net) for the tips on this.
+Thanks a lot to @t21 (tweakers.net) for the tips on this.